top of page

 ¹, ⁴, ³ (underlined bits) As previously mentioned there was a cyanide salt dissolved into the paint, which was also one of the reasons why the victim was exhibiting such symptoms.
 If we were to go further into it would come under pathology however we are doing toxicology.

 ² (check underline bit): the stiffness of the muscles is known as rigor mortis which is when, after death, the muscles stiffen up.
 This usually occurs 2-4 hours after death and is at peak after 24 hours.
-Cyanide poisoning may lead to an earlier onset of rigor mortis.
+Cyanide poisoning may lead to an earlier onset of rigour mortis.

 How Cyanide is Detected